secure-compilation/SECOMP/README.md

 ## Structure

-This source code distribution comprises the contents of the following branches, which we are currently working to merge into a single release.
+Our current development is currently split into four branches, that we are working on merging into a single release:

- - `correctness`: compiler correctness proof and testing infrastructure (main)
+ - `ccs-submission`: compiler correctness proof and testing infrastructure (main)

  - `backtranslation`: proof of back-translation

- - `recomposition`: proof of recomposition
+ - `recomp-ccs`: proof of recomposition

- - `blame`: proof of blame
+ - `secure-compilation`: proof of blame

 ## Building